TRAVEL

 There are so many ways to enjoy a day out in historic Richmond.
 Here are a few suggestions:Take in the famous Turner view from the Terrace.Walk down through Terrace Gardens to the Thames footpath, taking in the large glasshouse on the way.Visit glorious Richmond Park and see the herds of Red and Fallow deer.Enjoy the shops in Richmond town centre and explore the lanes and alleyways leading to Richmond Green.

-——If you have any comments, questions or suggestions about Richmond Hill Open Gardens then please do get in touch by emailing info@richmondhillopengardens.orgDownload press release hereDownload photographs hereIf you would like to receive updates on the 2022 Richmond Hill Open Gardens event and information about future years, please subscribe to our newsletter.
+CONTACTS & PRESS ——If you have any comments, questions or suggestions about Richmond Hill Open Gardens then please do get in touch by emailing info@richmondhillopengardens.orgDownload press release hereDownload photographs hereIf you would like to receive updates on the 2026 Richmond Hill Open Gardens event and information about future years, please subscribe to our newsletter.

-Visiting gardens is thirsty work and delicious teas with home-made cakes will be served at St Matthias Church from 11am until 4.30pm.Details of local pubs and cafés are on the website
+Visiting gardens is thirsty work and delicious teas with home-made cakes will be served at St Matthias Church from 11:30am until 4:30pm.Breakfast bbq baps will be available at Garden 1 from 10:45am until supplies run out.Details of local pubs and cafés are on the website and the tickets.

 By busThe 371 bus (towards Kingston) goes directly from outside the railway station to St Matthias Church, the central point of Richmond Hill Open Gardens.Please see www.tfl.gov.uk for bus routes from Kew, Kingston, Sheen, Twickenham and surrounding areas